Recurrence Relations of the Hypergeometric-type functions on the quadratic-type lattices: Preliminaries

 \mbox{1.
 If $\nu_i=\nu_0$}

 \mbox{2.
-If $\nu_i<\nu_0$ and $\mu_0-n=\mu_i$, $\nu_0-n=\nu_i$}
+If $\nu_0-\nu_i>0$ and $\mu_0-\mu_i=n$, $\nu_0-\nu_i=n$}

 \mbox{3.
-If $\nu_i<\nu_0$ and $\mu_0-n=\mu_i$, $\nu_0-n+k=\nu_i$, $(\nu_i>\nu_0-n)$}
+If $\nu_0-\nu_i>0$ and $\mu_0-\mu_i=n$, $\nu_0-\nu_i=n-k$, $(\nu_0-\nu_i<n)$}

-\end{lemma} \begin{proof} Here we only sketch the proof for the 3rd case.
-The others can be done in an analogous way.
+\end{lemma} \begin{proof} At this stage, we only sketch the proof for the 3rd case, and the others can be done in an analogous way.
 One can write the ratio of the generalized power in the 3rd case by